Politiker am Mikrofon

 How does the Fast Track programme work?

-In their fourth semester, the participants admitted to the "Fast Track" programme complete a master's thesis in accordance with § 21 Para.
-1 M-RPO in the range of approx. 25,000 words.
-By doing so, on the one hand, candidates show that they can work independently on the topic given according to scientific methods and to present the results appropriately within the allotted time.
-On the other hand, they also justify acceptance as a doctoral student with a topic based on the master's thesis.
+In your fourth semester, you will complete a master's thesis in which you demonstrate that you are able to work independently on the assigned topic using scientific methods and present the results appropriately within the allotted time.
+On the other hand, you also justify your acceptance as a doctoral candidate with a topic based on the content of your master's thesis.

-What is the added value of the Fast Track programme on the way to the doctorate?
+What added value does the Fast Track programme have on the path to a doctorate?

-• Shortening the doctoral phase by at least one semester (due to the preparatory work in the master phase)
+• Shortening of the doctoral phase by at least one semester (due to the preparatory work in the master's thesis phase)

-• Follow-up support after the master's thesis and support in the use of the knowledge gained
+• Follow-up supervision after the master's thesis and support in the utilisation of the knowledge gained

 Open Day